Samar1110/Hackalog_Blog_Site/README.md

 # Tech Stack

-* CSS for basic styling
+* CSS for basic styling of the website
-* Bootstrap for improving the interface so that site can be used in any device
+* Bootstap5 to further improve the interface of site
+* JAVASCRIPT for adding functionality to our website
+" EJS is used for creating templates
+* Express for backend
+* Node.js
+* Mongo DB for storing data

 # Home Page